aaniaahh/Algorithms/H01/README.md

 - Identify and perform the necessary rotations to maintain AVL balance.
 - Document the final tree structure.

+## Types of Rotations
+- **Left-Left Rotation:** Occurs when a node is inserted into the left subtree of the left child, causing an imbalance with a balance factor of +2.

+- **Left-Right Rotation:** Occurs when a node is inserted into the right subtree of the left child, causing an imbalance with a balance factor of +2.

+- **Right-Left Rotation:** Occurs when a node is inserted into the left subtree of the right child, causing an imbalance with a balance factor of -2.

+- **Right-Right Rotation:** Occurs when a node is inserted into the right subtree of the right child, causing an imbalance with a balance factor of -2.

 ## Set 1
 This example will be performing Left-Right and Right-Left Rotations.